park-jaeseob/test/finite_element_simulation_.md

 | `--idtderiv IDTDERIV`    | 0: old way; 1: new way                                                  |
 | `--iregime IREGIME`      | 2: delta-EVPSC, 3: sigma-EVPSC                                          |

+The upper case part should contain additional data for the corresponding argument.

 ### 1-4.
 Input to via dEVPSC-FE run via UMAT
 INPUT file must contain the input data necessary to run UMAT.